Swimmov/DogsPooGolf/README.md

 ### The Idea:
 1. Choose the size of your dog
 2. Choose the breed.
-3. Fit it with food:
+3. Feed it with food:
 - for Morning,
 - for Evening;
 - extra water (Yes/No);